-SA Objective Proposed Policy No policy HRA implications 1. to 5 N/A N/A N/A 6.
+SA Objective Proposed Policy No policy HRA implications Mitigation and enhancement measures 1. to 5 N/A N/A N/A N/A 6.
 To create vibrant balanced communities where residents feel a 'sense of place' and individual contribution is valued.
 Permanent.
 Indirect.
 ST/LT + This policy supports the conservation, enhancement and management of biodiversity and geodiversity assets, including restore/enhance existing habitats, create wildlife habitats where appropriate, create linkages between sites and enhance significant features of nature conservation value on development sites.
 This policy will contribute positively to the community.
 Neutral.
 0 A no policy option would not alter the status quo.
-N/A 7. and 8 N/A N/A N/A 9.
+N/A - 7. and 8 N/A N/A N/A N/A 9.
 To protect and enhance the areas natural landscape, semi-natural landscape and street scene to support the tourist economy.
 Permanent.
 Direct.
 ST/LT + One of the aims of this policy is to create linkages between sites to create local and regional ecological networks.
 This will enhance the natural landscape.
 Neutral.
 0 A no policy option would not alter the status quo.
-This policy could result in positive effe on biodiversity.
-10. to 19 N/A N/A N/A 20.
+This policy could result in positive effects on biodiversity. - 10. to 19 N/A N/A N/A N/A 20.
 To conserve and enhance biodiversity.
 Permanent.
 Direct.
 ST/LT ++ This policy supports the conservation, enhancement and management of biodiversity and geodiversity assets.
 More specifically, development proposals will have to restore/enhance existing habitats, create wildlife habitats where appropriate, create linkages between sites and enhance significant features of nature conservation value on development sites.
 Permanent.
 Indirect.
 ST/LT In the absence of this policy, development could occur without consideration of the biodiversity, which would have a negative impact on this objective.
 This policy could result in significant positive effects on biodiversity.
-21. to 23 N/A N/A N/A
+Ecological assessment will be required to assess the impact of the proposed development on the relevant species or habitats.
+21. to 23 N/A N/A N/A N/A